ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Mounting the {{site.data.keyword.filestorage_short}} share

 The example is based on RHEL 7.
 The steps can be adjusted for other Linux distributions according to the operating system's (OS) vendor documentation.
-For more information about setting up the NSF Client in Ubuntu, see [Ubuntu Wiki NFS Howto](https://help.ubuntu.com/community/SettingUpNFSHowTo#NFS_Client){:external}.
 {:tip}

 1. Install the required tools.